 Surface Transportation Block Grant – Direct Attributable

 improve conditions and performance of the transportation network.

 Congestion Management Air Quality (CMAQ)

 Annual Allocation Flexible funding for projects/programs to help meet requirements of Clean Air Act.

 proceeds for local governments participation in tolling project or local contribution.

-Allocation of funding is determined by the Discretionary Projects Policy which includes funding targets.
+Allocation of funding is determined by the Discretionary Grants Program Policy Guide which includes funding targets.
 There is a biannual call for projects.

 - Projects must be federal funds-eligible.